MarcWalterDev/magnolia-photo/test.md

 * When designing the index page the footer worked as expected and sat at the bottom of the page but on pages with less content the footer would sit undernieth the content not at the bottom.
 I found a tutorial (link in credits) that involved wrapping the page content in a container which allowed the footer to stay at the bottom of the page.

 * Also, when testing for smaller screens on my computer the smaller text in the footer looked fine but when testing on an actual mobile device the text became too small and unreadable, I solved this by stacking the footer elements upon one another allowing me to increase the font size.

-* I wanted the image links to grow a little bigger on hove but when running my code through the CSS validator it returned an error "Property scale doesn't exist : 1.03" even though it worked in practice